Date line: July, 2008

 Strewn through the convention site are banners thanking those who have contributed money to put on the gathering of Chapter 13 trustees.
-Those three sponsors at this event are exclusively big creditors and lawfirms who represent them
+Those three sponsors at this event are exclusively big creditors and the lawfirms who represent them

 Who’s involved in Chapter 13

 The parties in interest in a Chapter 13 form a triangle: trustee, debtor, creditors.
 The trustee has obligations to both of the other parties.

 Creditors tend to be national businesse, ergo big money players.

 There is no organization of bankruptcy debtors; there is an organization of debtor’s attorneys, the National Association of Consumer Bankruptcy Attorneys.